 What is Conflicts of Interest Policy?

 The Conflicts of Interest Policy stipulates all necessary and possible actions to identify and mitigate possible conflicts of interest, which could be harmful to clients’ interests in transactions related to investment services and/or ancillary investment services.

 Luminor informs you that it receives payments from third parties (inducements) for clients’ investments in specific investment products.
 Bank emphasizes that the aim of these payments is to increase the value of service provided to clients and they do not influence the bank’s obligation to achieve the best possible results for clients when providing investment services to them.
-The inducement provided by DNB Asset Management S.A. for the distribution of DNB funds is up to 50% of the management fee stated in Key Investor Information Document.
+The list of investment funds and the amount of inducements that Luminor receives for the distribution of investment fund shares can be found in Inducement Policy for the Provision of Investment and Ancillary Services.